 Although the Trustees can fund projects and organisations that include people from outside Fulham they can only give money to cover the costs of the Fulham people involved.

 You can apply for a grant for general running costs, equipment or special projects but you must be able to show that your organisation or group is well organised and will not depend on the Charity for continued funding.

 We welcome applications from small, emerging and minority ethnic organisations.

-The Trustees meet every two months.
-The Clerk to the Trustees may ask to visit your organisation before your application is considered.
+The Trustees meet every regularly and consider applications across the year.
+The CEO may ask to visit your organisation before your application is considered.

 The Charity’s grants can only be used for the purpose for which they were requested and are given on the condition that the Trustees are sent a full report at the end of the funding period to show how the money was used and what benefits it brought to the group of beneficiaries.

 You can ask the Charity to match funding raised from other sources but not for any purpose for which funding is available from central or local government.